emtiu/freebsd-outerbase/customdrives.md

 * **swap space,** if you want any.

-Then you should prepare a number of files with appropriate settings for the system to be installed:
+Then you should prepare a number of files for the system to be installed:

 * an `fstab` for the outer base
 * an `fstab` for the inner base